 Debt settlement should not be the first option if you are struggling with your payments, but is a good solution if your circumstances fit.
 National Debt Relief's staff are highly skilled and have extensive training to help customers establish the most appropriate solution to meet your needs.
 To help them give you the most accurate information, have details of your financial situation in front of you when you have your initial conversations.

 Because debt settlement needs you to stop paying your creditors in order to accumulate funds in a settlement account, your credit score can be damaged.
 While your debts will be paid off after the program is finished, you may not be able to borrow again for some time.
 You should discuss your future plans with your advisor to make sure debt settlement is the right option for you.

-National Debt Relief: How it works
+National Debt Relief review: How it works

 - Easy-to-navigate website